 [Nick Asbury, as quoted in The Independent, 1999]

 We had checked into a five-star hotel in Kuala Lumpur and then gone to drink the night away beneath the majesty of the Petronas Towers, the tallest buildings in the world.
-I caught a taxi back to the hotel at
+I caught a taxi back to the hotel at 3 am and, pleasantly woozy, went straight to my room, stripped off and fell into bed.

 Then I did something I have never done in my life: I went for a walk in my sleep.
 I awoke in the corridor, facing the wall, having a pee into a plant pot.
-I’d obviously missed the bathroom door.
-Thinking, “That’s odd, never done that before,” but still half asleep, I pottered back to my room.
+I'd obviously missed the bathroom door.
+Thinking, "That's odd, never done that before," but still half asleep, I pottered back to my room.
 I really woke up when I turned the knob.
 The door had closed and locked automatically behind me.
-I was standing on the
+I was standing on the 21st floor of a five-star hotel, locked out of my room, naked as the day I was born.

 I would have to go to reception and ask them to let me back in.
 I walked to the lift and pressed the button.
 But as the indicator approached my floor, I panicked.
 Reception was bigger than most shopping malls.
 For me to go striding manfully across it, trying to fix the sniggering receptionist squarely in the eye, with my "largesse universal" swinging in the breeze, was not only unthinkable, but probably a criminal offence.